DWRL-Texas/Export-Arduino-Data/README.md

 ## Before getting started:
 1. Locate, download and install the appropriate version of [CoolTerm](https://freeware.the-meiers.org/), an application that acts like a  "terminal" interface.
-2. Be sure your Arduino IDE code is writing data to the serial port in a format suitable for export, with each data value separated by a comma with no spaces.
+2. Be sure your circuit is working and the Arduino IDE code is writing data to the serial port in a format suitable for export, with each data value separated by a comma with no spaces.

 ## Collecting Serial Data for Export: